hpamanji/terraform-zero-to-hero-course/Day_03/01_variables.md

 # Variables in Terraform

-Variables in terraform helps us in making configurations dynamic

-Instead of hardcoding values, use variables to make configurations reusable.
+Terraform variables help make configurations dynamic and reusable, so we don't have to hardcode values.

 - Variables allow flexibility and customization.
 - Use `var.<variable_name>` to reference them.